 Ensure your EMS billing is in compliance at the start of the calendar year or fiscal year with five important resolutions

 By Amanda Ward

 Remember, the Affordable Care Act mandates that all health care providers have a compliance program in place.
 Even though the future of the ACA is uncertain, the government’s efforts to combat health care fraud and abuse have yielded over $1.5 billion in savings.
 In other words, even if the law mandating compliance programs is repealed, the government is going to continue to look for Medicare fraud and abuse among health care providers.
-The best way to ensure your agency avoids trouble is to have an updated, effective compliance program.
+The best way to ensure your agency avoids trouble is to have an updated, effective EMS billing compliance program.

 While starting a compliance program can seem overwhelming, there are some small changes that can have a major impact on your agency’s overall compliance.
 These five resolutions will get your started on the path to implementing or improving your compliance program.

-1. Resolve to designate a compliance officer.
+1. Resolve to designate an EMS billing compliance officer